Kiril3l5/time-tracking-2.0/docs/deployment/setup.md

 # Firebase Deployment Setup

 > **Note**: This document focuses specifically on the modern GitHub Actions setup with Workload Identity Federation.
-For general deployment workflows and processes, see also the [Development & Deployment Guide](../main_readme/development-deployment-guide.md).
+For general deployment workflows and processes, see the [CI/CD Guide](../ci-cd-guide.md).

 This document outlines the deployment setup for the Time Tracking System using Firebase Hosting and GitHub Actions with Workload Identity Federation.